Remus Gomes: Coaching career

-Remus started his coaching career with a brief stint at Goa Football Development Council (GFDC), where he met Katz Naidoo, who was then the technical head and would greatly influence Remus' career as a coach.
+Remus started his coaching career with a brief stint at the Goa Football Development Council (GFDC), where he met Katz Naidoo, who was then the technical head and would greatly influence Remus' career as a coach.

-Remus joined Dempo Sports Club upon the invitation of Katz Naidoo, who had a good impression of Remus after their time at Goa Football Development Council (GFDC).
+Remus joined Dempo Sports Club upon the invitation of Katz Naidoo, who had a good impression of Remus after their time at the Goa Football Development Council (GFDC).
 Remus was introduced in the Dempo Youth Development wing as the assistant coach to the U-18 Head Coach.
 After spending a season there, he was given the responsibility of the U14 and the U-16 teams at the Dempo Youth Development wing.
 In 2017, when the Dempo S.C.
 Youth Academy started, he was the first coach to be appointed as the head coach of the U-14 category.
 Following that, he earned promotions to the U-16 and U-18 age categories, his most notable achievements during that period including winning the U-14 GFA League and the U-16 GFA League.